thumbnail

 United States Immigration by Country

-Name the top countries of origin for immigrants to the United States who gained permanent residence status in the ten year span from 2011–2020.
+Name the top countries of origin for immigrants to the United States who have gained permanent residence during the years 2013–2022.

 Quiz by Quizmaster